Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Results and Discussions

 \subsection{The Linear Model}

 We first perform the inference for the linear model, which is also the model adopted in Ref.~\cite{Samajdar:2020xrd}.
 The posterior distribution of the hyperparameters $\{a_2,b_2\}$ is shown in figure~\ref{corner2-d}.
 Compared to the priors in table~\ref{prior_table}, the posteriors are significantly narrowed.
 As a comparison, we also mark the fitting values of the hyperparameters in a direct fit of the Yagi-Yunes Love-Q relation, and regard them as ``true'' values of the linear model for reference.
 These values fall within the 90\% credible region of the posterior.
+Given that the Love-Q relation is quasi-universal with relative differences of $\sim 1\%$ for various EOSs, the fitting uncertainties of the hyperparameters are also considered in the reference values.
+To check the robustness of our conclusions, we also repeat the inference assuming the SLy EOS; which are summarized in appendix~\ref{sec: appendix results for SLy}.
 The hierarchical Bayesian inference successfully recovers the Love-Q relation under the linear parameterization.
 We also investigate how the results depend on the number of events in the analysis.
 In the 20 events selected in section~\ref{subsec:simulation_implementation}, we further select the loudest 10 events, perform the inference again, and show the results in figure~\ref {corner2-d}.
 For both the joint and marginalized distributions, the widths of the credible regions in the 10-event inference are only slightly larger than those in the 20-event inference.
 This reveals that the loudest 10 events dominate the information in constraining the Love-Q relation, and including quieter events will not significantly change the results.

 In figure~\ref{2-d_Love_Q}, we show the recovered Love-Q relation according to the posterior samples.
 For each $\Lambda$, every sample in the posterior of the hyperparameters corresponds to a $Q$ value.
 For a fixed $\Lambda$ value, we find the credible intervals of $Q$, and then vary $\Lambda$ continuously to form credible regions.
 In the left panel, we show the results of the 20-event inference.
 Similar to figure~\ref{corner2-d}, the Yagi-Yunes Love-Q relation is covered by the 90\% credible region.
 In the right panel, we select the loudest 5, 10, 15 and 20 events from the 20 events to test how the recovered Love-Q relation depends on the number of events.
 We find that the widths of the 90\% credible regions are almost the same for the inferences from 10, 15 and 20 events.
 This is consistent with the posteriors in figure~\ref{corner2-d}, and again indicates that the loudest 10 events are almost sufficient to constrain the Love-Q relation.
 Similar phenomena were also found in previous studies~\cite{Lackey:2014fwa, Landry:2020vaw, Pang:2020ilf, Finstad:2022oni, Bandopadhyay:2024zrr, Wang:2024xon}, where the recovered $\Lambda$-$m$ relation is dominated by the several loudest events.